 ISO 100, f/16, 1/90sec middle exposure.

-What are some habits you learned to avoid that helped you improve your photography?
+What habits have you learned to avoid that helped you improve your photography?